- Full Itinerary

 Accommodations at the Sea Crest Inn (B,L,D)

-We bird our way to the vast salt marsh areas north of Cape May today as we make our way up the coast to Edwin B. Forsythe National Wildlife Refuge (aka Brigantine), a 43,000-acre natural area with both fresh and saltwater marshes.
-Here we have great opportunities to see Clapper Rail, American Bittern, Black-crowned Night-Heron, migrating shorebirds and waterfowl, as well as Peregrine Falcon hunting the marshes.
-All the East Coast waterfowl and wading birds can be found here, and Brant and Snow Geese should be just arriving.
+We bird our way through the vast salt marsh areas north of Cape May today as we make our way up the coast to Edwin B. Forsythe National Wildlife Refuge (aka Brigantine), a 43,000-acre natural area with both fresh and saltwater marshes.
+Here we have great opportunities to see Clapper and King Rails, bitterns, migrating shorebirds and waterfowl, as well as Peregrine Falcon hunting the marshes.
+All the East Coast waterfowl and wading birds can be found here, and Brant and Snow Geese should just be arriving.
 Watch as Peregrine and Merlin push around shorebirds that take flight in flashing waves of motion.
 Osprey are common and we may even tire of seeing them!
-There are thousands of acres of both fresh and salt marshes here and almost any East Coast water bird is possible—Roseate Spoonbill, White Ibis, and American Avocet have all graced previous visits.
+There are thousands of acres of both fresh and salt marshes here and almost any East Coast water bird is possible.

 Accommodations at the Sea Crest Inn (B,L,D)